jdevries3133/teacher_helper/docs/index.md

 from teacherhelper.sis import Sis

-# after following the setup steps in ./docs/CORE.md, this "just works," making
-# it super easy to interact with student information from any python script
+# some assembly required!
+Docs site link is at the end of the README
 helper = Sis.read_cache()

+# name is matched by fuzzy search, match threshold is adjustable with a kwarg
-result: Student | None = helper.find_student(name)
+result: Student | None = helper.find_student(name, threshold=80)
 if result:
     print(result)
 else:
     print(f'{name} not found')

 parent = 'Lisa Tommymom'
-parent = helper.find_parent(name)
+parent = sis.find_parent(name)
 if parent:
     print(f'{parent.name=} :: {parent.phone_number=}')